Railroad Commission of Texas: Modern hearings

+Valuations

+Texas was the first state to attempt to valuate its railroads.
+In 1893, 15,000 dollars were allotted to the appraisal process of Texas rail over the course of 2 years.
+By 1895 the appraised infrastructure was valued at $93,785,159 by the two civil engineers hired to undertake the task.

+While originally handled by the Rail Road Commission of Texas, this task, like other rail related regulatory tasks, has been left in the hands of other agencies, county appraisal districts now handle property railroad property reporting.

 Operations

 Regulation was a practical rather than ideological affair.
 The TRC typically worked with the regulated industries to improve operations, share best practices, and address consumer complaints.
 Radical activities—like heated court battles or rate-setting to favor shippers, producers, or consumers—were the exception rather than the rule.

 Within the oil and gas industry, it took into account production in other states, in effect bringing total available supply (including imports, which were small) within the principle of prorationing to market demand.
 Allowable oilfield production was calculated as follows: estimated market demand, minus uncontrolled additions to supply, gave the Texas total; this was then prorated among fields and wells in a manner calculated to preserve equity among producers, and to prevent any well from producing beyond its maximum efficient rate (MER).
 Scheduled allowables are expressed in numbers of calendar days of permitted production per month at MER.
 In the spring of 2013, new hydraulic fracturing water recycling rules were adopted in the state of Texas by the Railroad Commission of Texas.
 The Water Recycling Rules are intended to encourage Texas hydraulic fracturing operators to conserve water used in the hydraulic fracturing process for oil and gas wells.